 Admission of International Students: College for Women

-International students should begin their application process one year before they plan to enroll at the University.
+International students should begin their application process 6-12 months before they plan to enroll at the University.
 St. Catherine University will process an application for admission only when the following items have been received:

 - The Common Application completed in full.